ATAS (Amazing Task and Assignment System) Developer Guide

 Test Case 5: event n/meeting three l/com2 d/40/40/20 1200-1300 c/none

-Expected Output: An error message indicating a wrong format of date or invalid date is issued. list
+Expected Output: An error message indicating a wrong format of date or invalid date is issued. list command will not

-show meeting three
+show meeting three on the list.

 Test Case 6: event n/meeting four l/com2 d/01/05/20 1300-1200 c/none

-Expected Output: An error message indicating that the end time should come after the start time. list
+Expected Output: An error message indicating that the end time should come after the start time. list command will not

-show meeting four
+show meeting four on the list.

 Test Case 7:

-event n/meeting four l/com2 d/DD/MM/YY 1200-1300 c/None
+event n/meeting four l/com2 d/DD/MM/YY 1200-1300 c/Noneexitjava -jar atas-2.0.0.jar

 Prerequisite: